rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ```

 Add `keep_original_fields` to the end of `extract ...` when the original non-empty values of the fields mentioned in the pattern must be preserved
-instead of overwriting it with the extracted values.
+instead of overwriting them with the extracted values.
 For example, the following query extracts `<ip>` only if the original value for `ip` field is missing or is empty:

 ```logsql
 _time:5m | extract 'ip=<ip> ' keep_original_fields
 ```

 By default `extract` writes empty matching fields to the output, which may overwrite existing values.
 Add `skip_empty_results` to the end of `extract ...`
-in order to prevent from overwriting the existing values for the corresponding fields with empty values.
+in order to prevent overwriting the existing values for the corresponding fields with empty values.
-For example, the following query preserves the original `ip` field value if `foo` field doesn't contain the matching ip:
+For example, the following query preserves the original `ip` field value if the `foo` field doesn't contain the matching IP:

 ```logsql
 _time:5m | extract 'ip=<ip> ' from foo skip_empty_results